 - Sprinkle in the flour and stir it around to coat the garlic and onions.

-- Pour in ½ cup of the green chile salsa and the vegetable broth.
+- Pour in ½ cup of the green chile sauce and the vegetable broth.
 Let this sauce cook for about 3 minutes.
 Stir it a few times as it thickens.

 - Stir in the jackfruit, cilantro, salt, pepper, and cumin.
-Cook this for 10 minutes, stirring occasionally.
+Cook it for 10 minutes, stirring occasionally.

 - Mix in the vegan cheese.
-Take the pan off the heat as soon as the cheese has melted.
+Take the pan off the heat as soon as the cheese is mostly melted.

 - Fold the sides of the tortilla in and then fold the edge closest to you over the filling and sides.
 Continue to fold or roll the chimichanga until it's closed.